Northdale parking

 Why only this area...How many other residential streets in the city have paid parking?.
 There are permanent residents of this area who are not students and who are being impacted by this decision and who we feel the City of Waterloo do not care about.
 Maybe the city should consider a few less high rise building permits in order to help address this and not burden full time residents.

-woodyg asked almost 2 years ago
+woodyg asked over 2 years ago

 Thank you for your question.
 If Council were to approve paid on-street parking in Northdale, this area would be the first on-street paid parking in Waterloo.
 The Northdale Land Use and Community Improvement Plan Study set a sustainable vision for the neighbourhood integrated with pedestrian, cycling and transit networks.
 Paid parking is being considered in this area to encourage sustainable transportation in line with this vision.